swiftlang/swift-org-website/documentation/server/index.md

 Overall, Swift on Server opens up new opportunities for developers to build fast, scalable, and secure backend services.
 Swift's combination of performance, readability, interoperability, safety, and modern language features make it a compelling choice for many developers.

+### Development guides

+The Swift Server Workgroup and Swift on Server community have developed a number of [guides](/documentation/server/guides/) for using Swift on the server.
+They are designed to help teams and individuals running Swift Server applications on Linux and to provide orientation for those who want to start with such development.

 ## Swift Server Workgroup